 completed and the tug disconnected the pilot will call for taxy instructions

-08 taxy to hold alpha nine via bravo, the QNH is 1021', which the pilot
+hotel, runway 08 taxy to hold alpha nine via bravo, the QNH is 1021', which

-will read back.
-All ATC instructions must be read back for confirmation.
+the pilot will read back.
+All ATC instructions must be read back

-to the holding point.
-As the aircraft approaches the holding point,
+radars and taxi to the holding point.
+As the aircraft approaches

-the tower controller phones Ronaldsway radar and requests a 'release'.
+the holding point, the tower controller phones Ronaldsway radar and requests

-This gives him permission to let the aircraft depart in accordance with
+a 'release'.
+This gives him permission to let the aircraft depart

-any instructions radar might issue.
-If there is no conflicting traffic,
+in accordance with any instructions radar might issue.
+If there is

-be transferred directly to Scottish Centre on frequency 133.050.
+already issued and be transferred directly to Scottish Centre on frequency

-If there is conflicting traffic, the radar controller can change the assigned
+133.050.
+If there is conflicting traffic, the radar controller can

-heading or add a level restriction, e.g. 'Jersey 8AH climb straight ahead
+change the assigned heading or add a level restriction, e.g. 'Jersey 8AH

-after departure, released'.
-In this case the tower controller passes
+climb straight ahead after departure, released'.
+In this case the

 The clearance issued